 At our Kindfund sites we offer a foundational nursery education for the children in our care and we encourage education through study and tutoring.
 In 2011 we opened a small primary school at our Ndikir home which in April 2016 achieved registration as a public school with Kindfund as sponsors.
-In 2016 we started a private primary school for all our children in the homes at Ngaremara and Wamba
+In 2016 we started a private primary school (Hope Primary) for all our children in the homes at Ngaremara and Wamba

 In addition we have specific programmes which we offer through local nursery, primary, secondary and specialist schools.

 We also give financial support to a number of children (usually around 30) to assist them through secondary and specialist education.

 250 children in a total of five nursery schools

 58 of our children at our private primary school

 25 children at our primary school at Ndikir, Marsabit

 25 children including some of our own, in secondary education and through Polytech

 5 young children from remote villages in Isiolo School for the Hearing Impaired

 20 blind/partially sighted children in Isiolo School for the Vision Impaired